gitjmc/gitjmc.github.io/_posts/2022-05-20-dockerize-mysql.md

 ## Learn More

-For more knowledge about Jekyll posts, visit the [Jekyll Docs: Posts](https://jekyllrb.com/docs/posts/).
+For more knowledge about time in docker, visit the [5 ways to change time in docker container: Posts](https://bobcares.com/blog/change-time-in-docker-container/).